Jeremie-Beucler/Rythm-of-thoughts/README.md

 The data come from Study 2 of [Byrd et al. (2023)](https://www.mdpi.com/2079-3200/11/4/76), conducted online with 102 adult participants from Prolific.
 Participants completed a verbal version of the Cognitive Reflection Test (vCRT) by thinking aloud as they solved each problem.

-Participants' verbalizations were recorded as audio files and subsequently transcribed using a state-of-the-art automatic speech recognition model: `Whisper Large v3 Turbo`.
+Participants' verbalizations were recorded as audio files.
+We subsequently transcribed using a state-of-the-art automatic speech recognition model: `Whisper Large v3 Turbo` (because the automatic transcription already present in the dataset was of poor quality).

 ---